Credit Union and NCUA

-The Plan – It’s not enough to download a free business continuity plan template then add your credit union’s name.
+It’s not enough to download a free Business Continuity Plan template, then add your credit union’s name.
 The NCUA confirms particular elements that you need to be able to deliver.
 A plan review by both the board and senior management should take place annually.
-The plan also must be shared with all employees of the credit union.
-A particular focus should be made to the impact of various threats that could disrupt operations instead of specific events.
+In addition, the plan also must be shared with all employees of the credit union.
+A particular focus should be made to address the impact of various threats that could disrupt operations instead of specific events.
 While it is good to have a tornado plan, it is better to have a plan that addresses how to operate through the effects of a tornado.
-This may include when buildings and equipment are damaged, systems are not available, only a fraction of your people can report to work and/or third party suppliers are unable to serve you.
+This may include when buildings and equipment are damaged, systems are not available, only a fraction of your people can report to work, and/or third party suppliers are unable to serve you.

 Yes, once you write your plan, your work is not complete.
 The NCUA looks for evidence that your plan is tested, at least annually.
-The test results must be compared against your BCP.
+Then, the test results must be compared against your BCP.
 This process identifies gaps in your plan.
 There needs to be evidence that the BCP has been updated based on these test results.
 An independent third party must review your testing program.

-Vendor Management – From telecommunications providers to secure cash delivery, credit unions rely heavily on third parties to support their operations.
-Vendor due diligence is a critical part of ensuring your business continuity plan will support you in recovery.
+From telecommunications providers to secure cash delivery, credit unions rely heavily on third parties to support their operations.
+Vendor due diligence is a critical part of ensuring your Business Continuity Plan will support you in recovery.
 The NCUA looks for evidence that you are ensuring your suppliers have regularly tested business continuity plans.
 For really critical services, such as telecommunications, they may want to see redundant service providers in place.

-This is just a high level look at what the NCUA needs when they come to audit your business continuity preparations.
-For more information on these requirements be sure to review the FFIEC Testing booklet.
+This is just a high level look at what the NCUA needs when they come to audit your Business Continuity preparations.
+For more information on these requirements be sure to review the updated FFIEC Testing booklet.
 If you need help ensuring your plan meets the NCUA’s requirements, KingsBridge is available to help through our plan writing and exercising services or through our Shield software, with a template customized for credit unions and a built in notification solution.